Senior Director of Medical Affairs Presents at Rural Medicine Australia 2018 in Darwin, Australia

 About the Company:

-DermaSensor Inc. is a Miami-based connected device company that enables healthcare professionals to efficiently check for skin cancer by leveraging cutting-edge technologies.
+DermaSensor Inc. is a Miami-based connected medical device company that enables healthcare professionals to efficiently check for skin cancer by leveraging cutting-edge technologies.
 The DermaSensor™ device is an affordable handheld tool that uses artificial intelligence and spectroscopy to evaluate skin lesions for potential cancer in a matter of seconds.
-By enabling quick and effective skin cancer checks, DermaSensor hopes to ultimately improve patient outcomes.
+By enabling quick and effective skin cancer checks, DermaSensor ultimately hopes to improve skin cancer detection and to save lives.
 To learn more, visit www.dermasensor.com.